 Aruba: Offshore Business Sectors

-In recent years Aruba has developed a thriving aircraft registry, which now contains aircraft of more than 30 different types, including large commercial jets, helicopters, and especially executive jets.
+In recent years Aruba has developed a thriving aircraft registry.
+This now contains aircraft of more than 30 different types, including helicopters, large commercial jets and especially executive jets.
 The aircraft in the registry belong to commercial and VIP international operators, leasing companies and private owners.

 - Registration Application INS 4.014

 - Airworthiness Application INS 4.009 (Sign off by Mechanic)

 - Aircraft Operated Outside Aruba Application INS 4.003

 - Proof of ownership (Bill of Sale if any)

 - Certificate of Insurance. (third party liability required)

 - Export Certificate of Airworthiness

 - Copy of the page of the Flight Manual with the MTOW of the aircraft.